Abjad/abjad/abjad/docs/source/examples/part.rst

 ..  import:: abjad.demos.part.apply_expressive_marks:apply_expressive_marks

-We use the `indicatortools.LilyPondCommandClass` to create LilyPond system breaks, and attach them to measures in the percussion part.
+We use the `indicatortools.LilyPondCommand` class to create LilyPond system breaks, and attach them to measures in the percussion part.
 After this, our score will break in the exact same places as the original:

 ..  import:: abjad.demos.part.apply_page_breaks:apply_page_breaks